Are You Going to Eat That?

 Context for use

-The entire investigation requires two 50-60 minute class periods plus time outside of class for students to complete their research projects.
-Part A takes approximately 10-15 minutes for students to read through the interactive seafood menu and watch the short video.
-Part B will take the remainder of the class period for students to download and compare sustainable seafood guidelines and recommendations.
+The entire investigation requires two to three 50- to 60-minute class periods plus time outside of class for students to complete their research projects.
+Part A and Part B will each take approximately one class period depending on what is done in class and what is assigned as homework or pre-class reading/viewing.
 Part C of the activity is to be done as a group research project, conducted by groups of 2-5 students outside of class.
 Students should be given several days to complete their research and compile their results.
-A second class period is needed to allow students to present their results to the class.
+A third class period is needed to allow students to present their results to the class.
 Alternatively, this part of the activity can be adapted as a class field trip to a local market or restaurant.

 Activity Overview and Teaching Materials

-In Part B, students explore how seafood recommendations are developed, and compare seafood guides published by various conservation organizations.
+In Part B, students explore how seafood recommendations are developed and compare seafood guides published by various conservation organizations.
 There are two readings that accompany this portion of the activity.
-The first reading, "Harnessing Consumer Power for Ocean Conservation" is available for students to read online.
-The second reading, which describes the guidelines used by the Seafood Watch Program to make seafood recommendations, is a downloadable pdf.
-To view this file, student computers must be equipped with Adobe Reader.
+The first reading, which describes the guidelines used by the Seafood Watch Program to make seafood recommendations, is a downloadable pdf.
+The second reading, about fish mislabeling, is available for students to read online.

 After comparing and contrasting the seafood guides, students are asked to explore NOAA's FishWatch website.
 Divide the class into small groups and assign each group to research one of the species listed on the FishWatch site.
 Each group should prepare a short presentation of the information they found about their assigned species.
 After the presentations have been made, lead a class discussion about what the students discovered, and have the class work together to rank the species of fish each group researched from most to least sustainable under current conditions.